 - Café staff and trained volunteers can model effective ways to communicate with those who live with dementia, and therefore offer a natural, low-key teaching opportunity to care givers and the larger community.

 - Many cafés involve creative arts, because these draw upon aspects of cognitive functioning that are affected last and least by most conditions causing dementia.
 Cafés can help care givers learn creative activities and techniques that they can try at home.

 - Cafés can bring in participation from many sectors of a community.
 For example, businesses can contribute food or sponsor a café.
 Local artists or musicians can facilitate activities.
 Students can volunteer.
 Cafés can help communities become more “dementia friendly.”

-(Adapted from The Massachusetts Memory Café Toolkit developed by Beth Solsberg, MSW, MBA)
+(Information adapted in part from The Massachusetts Memory Café Toolkit developed by Beth Solsberg, MSW, MBA)